alexqfredrickson/notes/aws/aws.md

   * *Conditions* are sets of *rules* for entering stages.
   * *Rules* are like atomic "stage condition checks".

+### CodeBuild

+CodeBuild is a managed build service that compiles source code, runs tests, and produces artifacts.
+It contains prepackaged build environments for Maven, Gradle, etc. It can be executed via CLI, or via CodePipeline.

+CodeBuild leverages *build projects* and *build environments*.
+A *build project* contains information about build steps, source code locale, build environments, build commands, and where to put the build output.
+A *build environment* consists of an operating system, a language runtime, and other tools to help CodeBuild run builds. *Build environments* are created from *build projects*.
+Source code is downloaded to the *build environment*. *Buildspec* files are found in build projects, or the source code, which contain build commands and settings in YAML format.
+Builds are uploaded to S3.
+Build logs are sent to CodeBuild and/or CloudWatch Logs.

 ### CodeDeploy

 CodeDeploy is a service that automates application deployments to ECS, EC2, on-premise instances, and Lambdas.